jonathanabennett/jonathanabennett.github.io/content/blog/robotics-competitions.md

 need.
 Without a clear organizational system, robotics programs can be extremely wasteful.

 Travelling with a robotics program is even more complicated, as you need to arrange for the safe transport of fragile robots and also so spare parts and tools to repair them.
-I have taken robotics students on two different trips for tournaments, once to Seoul and once to Dallas for the World Championships.
+I have taken robotics students on multiple trips for tournaments, including two international trips to Worlds.
 Both of these trips, I was very careful to structure the trip to give the students time to check and repair damage to their robot before and after the tournament.